infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 We added a `httpMock` variable to our `describe` block.
 We assign it to an instance of `HttpTestingController`, which is provided by `HttpClientTestingModule`.

 It is important to be explicit about which exact API calls are expected.
-For that purpose, we added `afterEach` with `httpMock.verify()` call.
+For that purpose, we added `afterEach` with the `httpMock.verify()` call.
 This ensures that there are no unexpected requests hanging at the end of each test.

 We also defined a `jokeResponse` variable which is formatted in the same way as a real response JSON would be.